terrycojones/crossbarwww/website/crossbario/docs/Pattern-Based-Subscriptions.md

 Since this is the default, it is unnecessary though, unless there is a need to make the matching policy explicit as a marker in the code.

-> Note: the above examples are for Autobahn|JS since this we also maintain and use this WAMP client library, and JavaScript is the closest there is to a lingua franca in programming.
+> Note: the above examples are for Autobahn|JS since we also maintain and use this WAMP client library, and JavaScript is the closest there is to a lingua franca in programming.
 Users of other WAMP client libraries should feel free to add code examples for these!